CloudCannon/rosey/README.md

-# cli-i18n
+# rosey
-The CLI for the CloudCannon i18n package.
+The CLI for the CloudCannon rosey package.

 Requires node >=10.0.0